Scope

 How to Test "Total" Duct Leakage at Rough-In or Final

-3. Set up the duct tester to either pressurize or depressurize the duct system (follow manufacturer’s instructions).
-Set up the manometer to measure pressure and air flow according to the manufacturer’s instructions.
+- Set up the duct tester to either pressurize or depressurize the duct system (follow manufacturer’s instructions).
+Set up the manometer to display pressure and air flow according to the manufacturer’s instructions.

-5. Turn on the fan to pressurize (or depressurize) the ductwork to 25 pascals.
-Leave at least one door or window open between the building and outside to prevent changes in building pressure.
+- Turn on the fan to pressurize (or depressurize) the ductwork to 25 pascals relative to the house.
+Leave at least one door or window open between the building and outside to prevent changes in building pressure due to the operation of the duct tester.

-6. Once a steady 25 pascals of pressure is reached in the duct system, note the manometer reading for CFM.
-This reading of the fan air flow needed to maintain 25 pascals of pressure is the amount of air escaping through the leaks in the duct system, indicated in cubic feet per minute.
+- Once a steady 25 pascals of pressure is reached in the duct system, note the manometer reading for CFM.
+The amount of air flow needed to maintain 25 pascals of pressure is the amount of air escaping through the leaks in the duct system, indicated in cubic feet per minute.

-10. The air handler unit can be sealed with tape to reduce air leakage.
+- The air handler unit can be sealed with UL-listed foil mastic tape to reduce air leakage.

 Success